Miley Cyrus and the stripper pole at Teen Choice awards – did you see it?

 2) Fear causing us to run toward something that turns out to be good.

-But if I switch the CD to something completely different from the story I’m working on – another whole set of mental triggers kicks off – and sometimes they lead to something better than what I started with.
-Often the new thoughts aren’t memories at all, but rather completely new avenues.
+But if I switch to something completely different from the story I’m working on – another whole set of mental triggers kick off – and sometimes they lead to something better than what I started with.
+Often the new thoughts aren’t memories, but rather completely new avenues.
 Of course this often takes me to an entirely different route, far away from where I began – which could be considered procrastination, but I’m not apologizing for that.

 Here’s an important finding from my own personal research: Playing music while I work always leads to something good emotionally, which eventually leads to an enhanced version of whatever I’m doing.

-I’m now testing this theory away from the computer – changing the CD’s while doing routine chores to see if I let my mind go and follow the music, will I be more or less productive or relaxed or in what ways, exactly, will things change?
+I’m now testing this theory away from the computer, changing music during chores to see if I let my mind follow the music, will I be more or less productive or relaxed or in what ways, exactly, will things change?

 I can see why therapists consider music a crucial tool.
 It’s an absorbing topic.
-And now I’ve wandered away from the original article I want to recommend.
-Must be the music I’m playing.
+And now I’ve wandered away from the original article I want to recommend, which must be due to the music I’m playing.